Yale-Li/VenderMachine/README.md

-# VenderMachine
+# Vending Machine

-- This program is written by python3
+- This program is written by python

-- To excute this program, run `python3 Driver.py`
+- To excute this program, run `python Driver.py`